William-King977/Battleship/README.md

 - Single player against the CPU.
 - Two player with another person (taking turns on same Terminal).
 - Both options allow imports of pre-positioned ship textfiles for Player 1 and/or Player 2 (not for CPU).

+# Video Demonstration
+A demo video that demonstrates all of the features: https://youtu.be/UizT4RTeHxs